 To celebrate the move to the new site in 2016, community volunteers helped plant 15,000 native seedlings; today, 49 species – some rare – are growing at the Farm.
 All projects that the Farm’s seeds go to are managed by the Conservancy and are funded by partners such as OC Waste & Recycling, the Orange County Transportation Authority, OC Parks, and the City of Irvine.

 From day one, the Farm has thrived due to support and involvement from the greater community, including plant biology and ecology interns from local universities, community service projects with local organizations and schools, and regular public volunteer activities open to the public two days a week.
 No previous experience is needed, and everyone (not just green thumbs!) will find the work pleasant and rewarding.
-Click here to learn more about volunteering at the farm.

 The Native Seed Farm has two goals: to provide the local community a connection to the land and to provide a reliable source of quality seeds for restoration projects.
 The Native Seed Farm is an outstanding example of bringing people and land together for the benefit of both.